Jacob Javits: Early life and education

 Javits was born to Jewish parents, Ida (née Littman) and Morris Javits.
-Javits grew up in a teeming Lower East Side tenement, and when not in school, he helped his mother sell dry goods from a pushcart in the street and learned parliamentary procedure at University Settlement Society of New York.
+Javits grew up in a teeming Lower East Side tenement, and when not in school, he helped his mother sell dry goods from a pushcart in the street and learned parliamentary procedure at the University Settlement Society of New York.
 Javits graduated in 1920 from George Washington High School, where he was president of his class.
 He worked part-time at various jobs while he attended night school at Columbia University, then in 1923 he enrolled in the New York University Law School from which he earned his LLB in 1926.
 He was admitted to the bar in June 1927 and joined his brother Benjamin Javits, who was nearly ten years older, as partner to form the Javits and Javits law firm.
 The Javits brothers specialized in bankruptcy and minority stockholder suits and became quite successful.
-In 1933, Javits married Marjorie Joan Ringling, daughter related to Alfred Thedore "Alf" Ringling, one of the Ringling brothers of the Ringling Brothers Circus fame.
+In 1933, Javits married Marjorie Joan Ringling, daughter of Alfred Thedore "Alf" Ringling, one of the Ringling brothers of the Ringling Brothers Circus fame.
 They had no children and divorced in 1936.
 In 1947, he married Marian Javits with whom he had three children.
 Deemed too old for regular military service when World War II began, Javits was commissioned in early 1942 as an officer in the United States Army's Chemical Warfare Service.
 Assigned as assistant to the chief of the Chemical Warfare Service, he served in the European and Pacific theaters, and in the United States.
 Javits attained the rank of lieutenant colonel before he was discharged in 1946, and he was a recipient of the Legion of Merit and Army Commendation Ribbon.